Thai Visa Checklist Logo

 For a retirement-based extension, you must meet one of the following:

-• 800,000 THB deposited in a Thai bank account
+• 800,000 THB deposited in a Thai bank account, OR

 • Combination of bank deposit and income totaling at least 800,000 THB per year